Latteralus/LiquidAssets/docs/plan.md

 End with a plan for distributing the game as a small Electron package.
 Provide steps for testing and ensuring stable performance, and highlight how to maintain a coherent user experience in a largely text-feedback-driven interface.*”

 Note to AI !Important!:
-ALWAYS PRINT THE FULL FILE, NO SNIPPETS.
+ - ALWAYS PRINT THE FULL FILE, NO SNIPPETS.
-All code files must be UNDER 700 lines (If more, break into several files).
+ - All code files must be UNDER 700 lines (If more, break into several files).
-Read todo.md, dbplan.md and structure.md (Keep these updated when possible/necessary)
+ - Read todo.md, dbplan.md and structure.md (Keep these updated when possible/necessary)
+ - Does not need to be backwards compatible.